djoos-cookbooks/newrelic/README.md

 ```

 ### `newrelic_agent_php`
-This cookbook includes an LWRP for installing the server monitor agent
+This cookbook includes an LWRP for installing the php agent

 The `newrelic_agent_php` resource will handle the requirements to install php application monitoring.